Income Tax Filing Due Date Extended – A.Y. 2018-19

 GST Returns Filings

-Government announced due date for filing Quarterly GSTR-1 is July 31st.
+The government announced the due date for filing Quarterly GSTR-1 is July 31st.
 GSTR-1 monthly filling usually done during the date of 5th to 10th of every month and during 15th to 20th of every month GSTR3-B filing is taking place.
-The assessees and professionals get busy normally during these GST returns filing days.
-Hence, GSTR filings on these days results in delaying working for Directs Taxes.
+The assessees and professionals get busy normally during these GST return filing days.
+Hence, GSTR filings on these days result in delaying working for Directs Taxes.

 Modification of Filed GSTR